 Since the data on ELDs cannot be altered or forged, these devices serve as key pieces of evidence in a truck accident claim.
 An experienced personal injury attorney will be able to analyze the data on an ELD and determine if a trucker violated federal limits for driving time, or made erratic driving maneuvers that caused a crash.

-If you or someone you love has been harmed in a truck crash, our North Carolina personal injury attorneys are here to help.
+If you or someone you love has been harmed in a truck crash, our North Carolina truck accident attorneys are here to help.
 We have the experience and resources needed to fully investigate a truck accident and help you recover the maximum possible compensation.
-Call us today to learn how we may help you seek justice.
+We have offices across North Carolina including:

 Call Lanier Law Group, P.A. at (855) 757-4204 to schedule a free consultation.